Presburger arithmetic, rational generating functions, and quasi-polynomials: Computational aspects

 See Section 6.1 of \cite{Matousek02} for a proof by induction.
 We have that $\Phi(d,N)$ is a polynomial in $N$ of degree at most $d$ (where $d$ is fixed), and following the inductive proof, we see that the description of each piece (and the lower-dimensional polyhedral pieces on their boundaries) may be found in polynomial time.
-Within the interior of each piece, $G$ is either always true or always false.
-Then the disjunctive normal form is simply $\bigvee_P \{x\in \interior(P)\},$ where the disjunction is taken over all polyhedral pieces $P$ (including lower-dimensional ones) such that $G$ is true. \end{proof}
+Within the interior of each piece, $F$ is either always true or always false.
+Then the disjunctive normal form is simply $\bigvee_P \{x\in \interior(P)\},$ where the disjunction is taken over all polyhedral pieces $P$ (including lower-dimensional ones) such that $F$ is true. \end{proof}

-The counting and generating function forms of this problem (either counting the number of solutions to or finding the generating function of a quantifier-free Presburger formula) were proven to be polynomial time by Barvinok \cite{Barvinok94}.
+The counting and generating function problems for quantifier-free Presburger formulas were proven to be polynomial time by Barvinok \cite{Barvinok94}.

-Adding one quantifier alternation makes this problem hard, unfortunately: even with two variables, deciding $\exists a\forall b\ G(a,b)$ is NP-hard, as Sch\"oning showed \cite{Schoning97}.
+Adding one quantifier alternation makes this problem hard, unfortunately: even with two variables, deciding $\exists a\forall b\ F(a,b)$ is NP-hard, as Sch\"oning showed \cite{Schoning97}.
+In general, Gr\"adel showed \cite{Gradel88} that these problems rapidly increase in difficulty with increased quantifier alternation, following the polynomial-time hierarchy.

+The above discussion demonstrates that, if one considers only fixing the number of quantifier alternations or number of variables, the tractability of Presburger arithmetic is understood (and see \cite{Haase14}, where Haase gives a few more variations).
 A possible modification is to also fix the number of linear inequalities allowed.
-In this case, Kannan proved \cite{Kannan90} that the decision problem $\exists \vec a\forall \vec b\ G(\vec a, \vec b)$ can be solved in polynomial time, and Barvinok and Woods proved \cite{BW03} that the counting and generating function problems could be solved in polynomial time.
+In this case, Kannan proved \cite{Kannan90} that the decision problem $\exists \mathbf a\forall \mathbf b\ F(\mathbf a, \mathbf b)$ can be solved in polynomial time, and Barvinok and Woods proved \cite{BW03} that the counting and generating function problems could be solved in polynomial time.

 With more quantifier alternation, the computational complexity of the problem is unknown.

 \begin{conj} For a fixed number of variables and linear inequalities, there exists a polynomial time algorithm to compute the generating function for a Presburger set.
 Hence the counting problem and the decision problem may be answered in polynomial time. \end{conj}